 We spent the afternoon exploring Joffre Falls from above and below.
 Standing at the look out we heard a story about a French tourist who had climbed the waterfall and posed on the top rock platform for the ultimate selfie, only to fall to his death when the rocks gave way.
 You wouldn’t catch us messing about with anything called Joffre, you know you’re in for some evil when that guy’s around.

 The sightseeing becomes less passive when you hit the ground.
 We were there in the very Dry (and Stinking Hot) so it was possible to reach Joffre Falls by climbing through the gorge.
-We learnt that gorge walking requires a mixture of hiking, rock climbing and wading,, the more climbing and wading (or even swimming) you do to get to the end, the higher the ‘class’ of walk.
+We learnt that gorge walking requires a mixture of hiking, rock climbing and wading, the more climbing and wading (or even swimming) you do to get to the end, the higher the ‘class’ of walk.
 The Joffre walk wasn’t particularly difficult but it sure was fun.
 It ended in a natural amphitheatre where the falls had created a pool.
 The pool was quite small at this time of year but it was enough to paddle in and the cold water and shade from the gorge walls gave us some much needed relief from the heat.

 We stayed that night at the Aboriginal-owned eco retreat, which was set up for glamping as well as boring old camping, the main difference being safari tents and dawn yoga classes.
 We had no interest in forking out $20 for a lesson in bending, so engaged in some (free) night sky photography.
-There was no large cities or other forms of light pollution for miles around, so it made it possible to see and capture the haze of the milky way above. we traipsed around the spinifex with beer and tripod in hand trying to improve upon each shot.
+There were no large cities or other forms of light pollution for miles around, so it made it possible to see and capture the haze of the milky way above. we traipsed around the spinifex with beer and tripod in hand trying to improve upon each shot.